mahidaparth7/node-deploy/README.md

 ----------------

 # Step 2: Customize your config
-### There are a miniumum of 10 properties in your config that need to be changed.
+### There are a minimum of 10 properties in your config that need to be changed.

 **For each server:**
 - host - IP Address of the server